usf-cs212-fall2020/usf-cs212-fall2020.github.io/_projects/project-grading.md

   1. Check the boxes for the checklist at the bottom of the issue.

+Save and open the issue.
+For an example, see the [example issue](https://github.com/usf-cs212-fall2020/project-template/issues/1) in the `project-template` repository.

+Within 10 minutes, the github-actions bot should add a comment to the issue.
+The bot will check for any issues with the issue title, assignees, labels, and milestone.
+If everything looks good, the bot will also attempt to verify whether the release passed the tests.

+If there are any issues, the github-actions bot will close the issue.
+You must make the required changes and re-open the issue to continue.

-Save the issue and wait for the teacher assistant to respond.
+If there are no issues, the issue will remain open for the teacher assistant.
+The teacher assistant will respond once your grade is updated on Canvas.
 If you haven't received a response in 48 hours, please post on Piazza.

+If you do not receive a comment from the bot within 10 minutes, try closing and re-opening the issue.
+If that still doesn't work, please reach out to us on Piazza with a link to your issue.

 You only need to do this once per project.